 su -c '/bin/sh dynatrace-managed.sh'

-What if my company uses a privilege management system other than sudo?
+My company uses a privilege management system other than sudo.

 Following these steps you can install Dynatrace Managed by specifying the user and the command that replaces

 Additionally, for maintenance purposes, please consider adding scripts from the locations below: